eformsignen/eformsignen.github.io/help/chapter6.rst

 -  **Component ID**\ : Adds a piece of information in the document into the document name.

-   Click the **Add reserved word** button, and click **Component ID**\  to display the list of Component IDs and then select the desired component ID.
-The information in that particular component will be added to the document name.
+   Click the **Add reserved word** button, and click **Component ID**\  to display the list of field IDs and then select the desired field ID.
+The information in that particular field will be added to the document name.

 -  **General info**\ : Adds document-related information into the document name.